isido/packer-centos-6/README.md

-# Packer Example - CentOS 6 minimal Vagrant Box using Ansible provisioner
+# Packer Example - CentOS 7 minimal Vagrant Box using Ansible provisioner

-**Current CentOS Version Used**: 6.7
+**Current CentOS Version Used**: 7

+# About this fork

+This is a quick and dirty fork of Jeff Geerlings's packer file CentOS 6, modified to work with CentOS 7.
+Things to note:

+  - I've tested only virtualbox-iso, not vmware build
+  - You probably need to check the paths in ``centos7.json``-file, since CentOS doesn't seem to provide old point releases
+  - Virtual machine has 4GBs of memory, adjust if necessary

+--

-This example build configuration installs and configures CentOS 6 x86_64 minimal using Ansible, and then generates two Vagrant box files, for:
+This example build configuration installs and configures CentOS 7 x86_64 minimal using Ansible, and then generates two Vagrant box files, for:

   - VirtualBox
   - VMware